 Why would you choose to include one statement over the another for your resume?

-Click on the buttons in the interactive to learn more about Introductory Statements.
+Click on the buttons in the interactive to learn more about introductory statements.

 Consider the following as you decide which approach to take on your own resume.

 Fewer and fewer job seekers are including a career objective on their resumes.
-The trend to omit the career objective stems from recent research that shows you have a better chance to be interviewed if you write your resume to help the employer fill her open position (which is what she wants), not to tell the employer what you want.
+The trend to omit the career objective stems from recent research that shows you have a better chance to be interviewed if you write your resume to help an employer fill her open position (which is what she wants), not to tell the employer what you want.
 However, many job seekers still include it along with a professional summary, especially if they are new to the workforce.

-The summary and profile statement both do essentially the same thing.
+The summary and profile statement do essentially the same thing.
 A summary statement simply restates the key points of your resume, usually in a short paragraph or a few bullet points.
 A professional profile also highlights the key points from your resume, but it usually focuses more on your accomplishments and accolades.

 Regardless of which you choose to include on your resume, this section should:

-- Include key words—that is, words that every person in the field or position you are trying to get will know.
-CareerBuilder suggests using some general keywords, too, but these are less critical in a summary statement than in the body of your resume.
+- Include key words—that is, words that every person in the field or position you are trying to get will know; CareerBuilder suggests using some general keywords, too, but these are less critical in a summary statement than in the body of your resume